-2.23 The Parish has 3 sites of Special Scientific Interest (SSSI).
-These are the River Wye, the bank side of which continues to support native flora, such as wild garlic, despite the presence of invasive species e.g. Himalayan balsam and giant hogweed; Cage Brook Valley which includes woodland and unimproved grassland with monkshood and Littlemarsh Common which contains wet grassland with wild orchid species.
-There are 8 Special Wildlife Sites (SWS's) which include Honeymoor Common (wet pasture with ponds and scrub), Eaton Bishop churchyard (bat roost), the hay meadow near Eaton Camp, Warlow pool (large pool with wooded margin) and the Cage Brook (aquatic and bankside flora).
-In addition, there is an area of ancient woodland bordering Eaton Bishop Parish.
-These are listed in Appendix II and shown on Map 3 below.
+2.23 The Parish has 3 Sites of Special Scientific Interest (SSSI).
+These are the River Wye, the bank side of which continues to support native flora, such as wild garlic, despite the presence of invasive species e.g. Himalayan balsam and giant hogweed; Cage Brook which includes woodland and unimproved grassland with monkshood and Littlemarsh Common which contains wet grassland with wild orchid species.
+There are 8 Special Wildlife Sites (SWS's) which include, Honeymoor Common (wet pasture with ponds and scrub), Eaton Bishop churchyard (bat roost), the hay meadow below the Warlow pool (large pool with wooded margin) and the Hill Fort (scrub and bracken).
+In addition, there is an area of ancient woodland in Eaton Bishop Parish.
+These are listed in Appendix III and shown on Map 3 below.